-Generally the sun is the main source of light.
-But whenever we calculate the daylight we should take the sky also as the indirect source of the light.
-The dust particles in the atmosphere help the sun light to be scattered to reach on the ground.
-Based on different condition of the sky, like cloudy sky condition, partly cloudy or clear sky condition, we have two sources (a) the sun for direct light source and (b) the sky for indirect light source.
+The sun is the main source of light.
+But whenever we calculate the daylight we should also take the sky also as the indirect source of the light.
+The dust particles in the atmosphere help the sunlight to get scattered to reach on the ground.
+Based on different condition of the sky, like cloudy sky condition, partly cloudy or clear sky condition, we have two sources (a) the sun for a direct light source and (b) the sky for an indirect source of light.

-We can compare the sun and the sky as the light source.
+We can compare the sun and the sky as a light source.

-To measure irradiance we have to use Pyrometer that shows the irradiance.
+We use a pyrometer to measure solar irradiation.
 Irradiance means radiated energy per unit area.
-Its unit is W/m2
+Its unit is W/m2.

 Now we have to measure global irradiance without blocking the sun position by a baffle over this meter.
 Here global means the sun and the sky both together.
 By Lux meter the global Illuminance is measured without blocking the sun position.